 - 4.1 Challenging behaviour will be addressed in a calm, firm and positive manner.
 In the first instance, if necessary, the child will be temporarily removed from the activity and staff will explain why the behaviour displayed is deemed inappropriate.
 Staff will always encourage and facilitate mediation between children to try to resolve conflicts through discussion and negotiation.
 Staff will consult with parents to formulate clear strategies for dealing with inappropriate behaviour - 4.2 After School Clubs operate with a three warning policy.
-If after consultation with parents and the implementation of behaviour management strategies, a child continues to display inappropriate behaviour, staff will issue a warning.
+If after consultation with parents and the implementation of behaviour strategies, a child continues to display inappropriate behaviour, staff will issue a warning.
+All warnings, and incidents of behaviour will be logged in the After-School Club Behaviour Log.
 If three warnings are given to a child then they will be excluded from the club and no longer able to attend.
-The reasons and processes involved will be clearly explained to the child and their parent/carer.
+The reasons and processes involved will be clearly explained to the child and their parent/carer. - 4.3 It is recognised that some children with Special Educational Needs, or other additional needs may need a different approach when responding to their behaviour.
+After School Club team may consult with the Special Educational Needs Co-ordinator for advice and support.